 This study challenges medical professionals to develop a more calculated plan in determining if patients qualify for bariatric surgery.
 Their overall health and 10-year mortality risk should be major factors in this decision.
-The researchers challenge the conventional thought of using BMI as the major or only indicator if a patient is eligible for surgery.
+The scientists challenge the conventional thought of using BMI as the major or the only indicator if a patient is eligible for surgery.
 It dives deeper to make professionals think in terms of the bigger picture and the future health and life expectancy of each patient.

 Many experts believe that BMI doesn’t always reflect why a person is obese.
 Some believe the overall average BMI used in this study is low and could skew data.
 However, the overall consensus is that the protocol for determining whether a patient should or shouldn’t have bariatric surgery needs to evolve.
 The study found that 2.1% of patients studied ended in a fatality.
 Some experts believe this number is high; however, the number shows a dangerous trend for those in that particular BMI bracket.

 Am I Eligible for Weight Loss Surgery?